pdxparrot/assets/SETUP.md

     * Remove the EventSystem object that gets added (or turn it into a prefab if that hasn't been created yet)
   * Add a Panel under the Canvas (Main)
     * Remove the Image component
-    * Add the MainMenu script to the panel
+    * Add the project MainMenu script to the panel
       * Set Owner to the Menu object
       * Set the Main Panel on the Menu object to the Main panel
     * Optionally, add credits text